 The largest and most successful poverty alleviation program in history

 Over the last 30 years, hundreds of millions of Chinese have been lifted above the poverty line.
-But China’s modern cities and buzzing factory floors belie an uncomfortable truth, that the country’s rapid modernization has largely bypassed the countryside, where more than 600 million people still live—200 million of them living on less than $2 a day.
+But China’s modern cities and buzzing factory floors belie an uncomfortable truth, that the country’s rapid modernization has largely bypassed the countryside, where more than 550 million people still live.

-Secure land tenure is increasingly recognized by the national government of China as a powerful tool to address the fundamental cause of rural poverty.
-Through a series of recent historic legal and policy changes, guided in part by Landesa’s research and recommendations, the Chinese central government has laid the foundation for rural development.
+Secure land tenure is increasingly recognized by China’s central government as a powerful tool to address the fundamental cause of rural poverty and revitalize rural development.
+Through a series of recent historic legal and policy changes, which are in line with Landesa’s research and recommendations, the Chinese central government has laid the foundation for rural development.
 These historic legal changes, if fully implemented, can help smallholder farmers spark and sustain broad-based development in China, fostering a more equitable and stable society.
-Through its six surveys of farmers in 17 provinces across China, and other field research, Landesa helps Chinese officials and leaders work ensure their progressive laws and policies are further improved and more fully implemented.
+Through its seven surveys of farmers in 17 provinces across China, and other field research, Landesa provides assistance to Chinese officials and leaders to ensure progressive laws and policies are further improved and more fully implemented.

-Landesa has acted as an advisor to top national policy makers in China, providing data-driven solutions to strengthen land rights for tens of million farming families.
+Landesa has acted as an advisor to rural policy makers in China by providing data-driven solutions to strengthen land rights for over two hundred million farming families.
 The legislation Landesa has supported includes:

-- The central government’s 1998 Land Management Law granting all of China’s farmers 30 years rights to the land they farmed
+- The 1998 Land Management Law granting all Chinese farmers 30-year rights to the land they farmed

-- The central government’s 2002 Rural Land Contracting Law prohibiting all land readjustments during farmers’ 30-year tenure, except in rare circumstances, and providing a wide range of protections against various forms of violations
+- The 2002 Rural Land Contracting Law prohibiting all land readjustments during farmers’ 30-year tenure, except in rare circumstances, and providing a wide range of protections against various forms of violations

-- The Chinese Central Government 2015 policy requiring women’s names to be included in land registries – thereby protecting women’s land rights
+- The Chinese Central Government’s 2015 policy requiring women’s names to be included in land registries – thereby protecting women’s land rights

 Read More: Landesa in China Fact Sheet